Facebook to Restrict Ad Targeting Following Discrimination Settlement

 - Promotion of specific company perks

-For auto dealerships, this means (in theory) every campaign will be subject to Special Ad Category designation due to the prevalence of credit and financing keywords on vehicle description pages (VDPs), search results pages (SRPs), and even the footers of dealer websites.
+For auto dealerships, this means every campaign will be subject to Special Ad Category designation due to the prevalence of credit and financing keywords on vehicle description pages (VDPs), search results pages (SRPs), and even the footers of dealer websites.

 Any ads created with Special Ad Category targeting will see thousands of interest-based targeting options removed, along with: